myusuf3/delorean/docs/quickstart.rst

         bysecond=None, until=until, dtstart=start):
     TypeError: can't compare offset-naive and offset-aware datetimes

-You will be better off in scenarios of this nate to skip using either and use count to limit the range of the values returned.
+You will be better off in scenarios of this nature to skip using either and use count to limit the range of the values returned.

 >>> for stop in stops(freq=delorean.DAILY, count=2, timezone="US/Eastern"):    print stop
 ...